-The 6,800-square-foot precinct will be located at Riverside Avenue and Wall Street in the former Umqua Bank building, Woodward said on Monday.
+The 6,800-square-foot precinct is located at Riverside Avenue and Wall Street in the former Umpqua Bank building.
 The building is right next to the Spokane Transit Authority bus plaza and the Spokane Library.

-The new police precinct will replace a much smaller downtown police location at the Spokane Intermodal Center that had about half the officers.
+The new police precinct replaces a much smaller downtown police location at the Spokane Intermodal Center that had about half the officers.

-"Crime is dropping and a new precinct will enhance this progress," Woodward said.
+"Crime is dropping and a new precinct will enhance this progress," Woodward said earlier this summer.

-Woodward added that five additional officers with the Spokane Police Department, a detective and a sergeant will join 16 personnel already assigned to the downtown core.
+Five additional officers with the Spokane Police Department, a detective and a sergeant are joining 16 personnel already assigned to the downtown core, Woodward said.
 Two Spokane County Sheriff's Office deputies will also use the precinct.

-Five members of the police department's Behavioral Health Unit will also join two already working downtown, said Spokane Police Chief Craig Meidl.
+Five members of the police department's Behavioral Health Unit will also join two already working downtown, Meidl said.

 Thirty-five total SPD officers and staff members will use the "highly visible and strategic facility," Meidl said.
-He said the location will offer greater visibility for the department and more opportunities to engage with the community.
+He said the location offers greater visibility for the department and more opportunities to engage with the community.

-The police precinct will not occupy the entire building, as the 106,820-square-foot property includes room for retail and office space, Woodward said.
+The police precinct will not occupy the entire Umpqua Bank building, as the 106,820-square-foot property includes room for retail and office space, Woodward said.
 Confluent Development is currently redeveloping the building.

 InterUrban Development said in 2019 that the ground floor of the Umqua Bank building would be turned into a food hall with about 14 different places to eat.
 Construction was still underway as of April 2019 and developers declined to comment on the project's status.